demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-engine-list

 ***
-List engines.
-An Engine encapsulates the state and high-level attributes of the components which may be installed and running on a specific On-Premise host.
-If a engine_id is given, the command will return the information about the wanted engine.
+List the engines.
+An engine encapsulates the state and high-level attributes of the components which may be installed and running on a specific on-premise host.
+If an engine_id is given, the command will return the information about the specific engine.

 #### Base Command